 All in all, Artery Gear builds upon the strong foundation of Epic Seven, improving on almost every complaint long-term players have for the game.

 5. Granblue Fantasy

-Like Epic Seven, Granblue Fantasy is a turn-based, anime-style, gacha game.
-The game itself does suffer for being an older title, but the recent ten-year anniversary added a lot of quality of life features (especially for new players).
+Similarly to most games like Epic Seven, Granblue Fantasy is a turn-based, anime-style gacha game.
+The game itself does suffer for being an older title, but recent changes to the game have added a lot of quality of life improvements.